 6 He will judge the nations, heaping up the dead

 and crushing the rulers of the whole earth.

 7 He will drink from a brook beside the way ;

 therefore he will lift up his head.

 Over 1000 years before the birth of Jesus Christ, David, inspired through the Holy Spirit, wrote this prophetic psalm about Jesus.
 Here you can see the relationship between the God the Father (YHWH) and God the Son (Adonai).
 Even before the time of Jesus, this was thought of as a Messianic psalm by the Jews.
-It is generraly thought that in this psalm David speaks prophetically about the coming Son.
-It is a coronation psalm for the coming King-Priest, and the later judgement to come as you can read in this passage from the Book of Revelation:
+It is generally thought that in this psalm David speaks prophetically about the coming Son.
+It is a coronation psalm for the coming King-Priest, and the later judgments to come as you can read in this passage from the Book of Revelation: